manderson394/carbConscious/WeeklyReflection.md

 Tasks Completed:
 * Individual Project:
+    * Create entity classes
+    * Create controller classes (tentative based on future updates)
-    *
+    * Create some essential JSPs
-*
+* Exercise 6

 Moving this week took quite a bit of time away from my school work, making it a challenge to keep on track.
+I did get a chance to hop in a create some shell classes, but I certainly feel as though I'm behind on my project... and my project plan shows it!
+I need to revisit my plan and make some updates.

+My goal for the next week is to get back on track in terms of my project plan.